chr5tphr/zennit/docs/source/how-to/use-rules-composites-and-canonizers.rst

 Built-In Composites
 ^^^^^^^^^^^^^^^^^^^

-Some built-in composites implement rule-mappings needed for some common attribution methods, some of which are
+Some built-in Composites implement rule-mappings needed for some common attribution methods, some of which are

 * :py:class:`~zennit.composites.EpsilonPlus`, which uses